alexwholland/CSC-360/Assignment 2/README.md

 5. If two compared trains are travelling in the same direction, the train which finished loading first crosses.
 If their loading times are the same the train that appears first in the input file crosses the track.

 ## Code Structure
+Create array of Structs

+main {
+extractData() store the contents of the file for each individual train

+create() for each train create a:
+- Thread
+- Condition variable
+- mutex
+joinThreads() join the train threads once finished destroyTrains() destroy condition and mutex variables }

+Thread {

+}

 ## Running the program
 The program should be runned by using the makefile.